pyblosxom/pyblosxom/docs/comments.rst

    Set ``comment_ext`` to the change comment file extension.
 The default file extension is ``cmt``.

-3. Copy the flavour files from the contrib/plugins/comments/flavours directory.
-There are flavours for ``html`` and ``rss``.
-You should copy all the files to your data directory.
+3. Copy the flavour files from the ``plugins/comments/flavours`` directory to the appropriate places alongside your flavour files.

-   The ``comment-story`` template is used to format a single entry that has comments.
-The ``comment`` template is used to format a single comment/trackback/pingback.
-The ``comment-form`` template provides the form used to enter new comments.
+   ``comment-story`` template is used to format a single entry that has comments.

+   ``comment`` template is used to format a single comment/trackback/pingback.

+   ``comment-form`` template provides the form used to enter new comments.

-4. Edit the ``comment-story``, ``comment``, and ``comment-form`` templates.
+4. Edit the ``comment-story``, ``comment``, and ``comment-form`` templates if you need to.
 Variables that are available are:

    Available in the ``story`` and ``comment-story`` templates: